NOTICE OF HIPAA PRIVACY PRACTICES

 If you believe your privacy rights have been violated, you may file a complaint with the Privacy Officer for the agency or with the Secretary of the United States Department of Health and Human Services.
 All complaints must be submitted in writing.

-To file a complaint with the US Department of Health and Human Services, contact:
+To file a complaint with the US Department of Health and Human Services, contact Secretary, US Department of Health and Human Services, Hubert H. Humphrey Building, 200 Independence Avenue, S.W., Washington, DC 20201

 We will never retaliate against anyone for filing a complaint.

-If you have questions, would like additional information or assistance, or want to report a problem regarding the handling of your information, please contact the HIPAA Privacy Officer (Director of Corporate Compliance) at 585-658-2828 during our normal business hours.
+If you have questions, would like additional information or assistance, or want to report a problem regarding the handling of your information, please contact HIPAA Privacy Officer at (585) 658-2828 during our normal business hours.
 Or you may contact the Privacy Officer in writing at: 18 Main St., Mt.
 Morris, NY 14510.